vessels-tech/papers/mywell/paper/paper.md

 - talk about all the components, how they work together.
 Don't go into too much detail

+MyWell can be seen as a collection of a number of smaller services.

 ### Implementation Journey

 MyWell has been under development since 2015.
 It originally started as a university project, run by students of Carnegie Mellon University.
 Since the developers have graduated, the continued development of MyWell has been taken over by australian social enterprise Vessels Tech.

-As a project, MyWell has gone through four major iterations, starting as as a small web server receiving SMS messages from an SMS gateway provider, through to it's current architecture, running as a microservices model on Amazon Web Services.
+MyWell has gone through four major iterations, starting as as a small web server receiving SMS messages from an SMS gateway provider, through to it's current architecture, running as a collection of services hosted on AWS.

 #### Version 1: